-We are delighted to enjoy good relations with our Anglican, Catholic and Baptist friends and share in a variety of activities through Churches Together, whether that be through providing support for a town Youth Worker, joining together for Songs of Praise in the Town Square, Women's World Day of Prayer, various Lenten activities, the annual Good Friday Walk of Witness, Easter morning sunrise communion by Blenheim Lake or the Christian Aid door-to-door collection.
+We are delighted to enjoy good relations with our Anglican, Catholic and Baptist friends and share in a variety of activities through Churches Together, whether that be through providing support for a town Youth Worker, joining together for Songs of Praise in the Town Square, World Day of Prayer, various Lenten activities, the annual Good Friday Walk of Witness, Easter morning sunrise communion by Blenheim Lake or the Christian Aid door-to-door collection.
 Our housegroups, too, are generally ecumenical.

 The churches, along with those in Bladon, also share in a rota to provide regular worship at Spencer Court, the nursing home in Woodstock.